Ina Stephens, MD

 - Research Interests:

-General Pediatrics and Pediatric Infectious Diseases, Immunizations and Vaccine Development, Global Health and Infections of International adoptees, Undergraduate and Graduate Medical Education
+General Pediatrics and Pediatric Infectious Diseases, Immunizations and Vaccine Development, Global Health and Infections of International adoptees, Medical Yoga Therapy, Undergraduate and Graduate Medical Education

 - Clinical Practice:

 - Swine Flu (H1N1)- Pediatric, Lyme Disease, Pediatric Infectious Diseases, Pediatric Primary Care

 Dr. Stephens is a board certified Pediatrician and Pediatric Infectious Diseases subspecialist.
 She received her medical degree from Wake Forest University School of Medicine and completed her residency and chief residency in Pediatrics, both at Wake Forest University.
 She received her sub-specialty fellowship degree in Pediatric Infectious Diseases at the Center for Vaccine Development from the University of Maryland.